lelandshir/profiles-rest-api/README.md

         ...

 class HelloViewSet(viewsets.ViewSet):
+	  """Test API ViewSet"""
+    serializer_class = serializers.HelloSerializer

+    def list(self, request):
+        """Return hello message"""
+        a_viewset = [
+            'Uses actions ()',
+            'Auto-maps to URLS using routers',
+            'Provides more functionality w/ less code',
+        ]

+        return Response({'message': 'Hello!', 'a_viewset': a_viewset})
 ```

 #### Explaining the code
 1. Imported viewsets
 1. Underneath the HelloApiView class, defined a class Hello ViewSet and based it on the viewsets.ViewSet, the base ViewSet class that Django provides
+1. Brought in the serializer class to validate the request obj
+1. defined a list function designed to return a message and list we created

 #### Create a Router and Register a New ViewSet with it
 1. In `urls.py`: